CaiWilliams/PyOghma/README.md

 # PyOghma

-A python API for OghmaNano
+A python API for OghmaNano.